tgoins/natsuki-db/README.md

 ## Prerequisites
  - Node.js > 7.0.0, Recommended > 8.0.0.
  - PostgreSQL > 9.0.
- - A discord bot running on Discord.js.
+ - A Discord bot running on Discord.js.
  - (optional [for now]) Redis.
 Will be used in a future update.

 ## Installation